vincentqb/CU-NARC/index.md

  - their own research,
  - a topic of interest including classical papers in the field, and
  - a recent article of interest.

-If you are interested in joining us please email the [organizers] (mailto:vq2111@columbia.edu).
+If you are interested in joining us, please email the [organizers] (mailto:vq2111@columbia.edu).
+You can also join the [google group](https://groups.google.com/forum/#!forum/columbia-numerics).

 ## Suggested Topics